 Ski Area That Didn’t Happen #1—Independence Lake

-Squaw Valley opened as a ski area in 1949.
+Palisades Tahoe opened as a ski area in 1949.
 Mt.
 Shasta opened in 1958.
 Alpine Meadows opened in 1961.
-It was a major new resort located in the next valley south of Squaw Valley.
+It was a major new resort located in the next valley south of Palisades Tahoe.
 Alpine Meadows was the dream of John Reily, then the treasurer of the Carnation Company, and later a full-time resident of Tahoe City.
 Reily hired Peter Klaussen to build and operate the resort.

-An Amherst College and Harvard Business School (MBA) graduate, Klaussen had quit a corporate job and moved to Squaw Valley in 1955 because of his love for the mountains.
+An Amherst College and Harvard Business School (MBA) graduate, Klaussen had quit a corporate job and moved to Palisades Tahoe in 1955 because of his love for the mountains.
 While schooled in business, he was an avid skier with a keen sense of design and terrain.

 After Alpine Meadows was operating, Klaussen resigned his position as General Manager to become a development consultant to the ski industry.
 In the mid-60s he made feasibility reports and developed plans for the creation of Northstar-At-Tahoe.
 He also helped plan the new Snowmass resort near Aspen, Colorado.
 In 1965 he began making avalanche studies for Disney Corporation’s proposed Independence Lake resort, 15 miles north of Truckee off Highway 89.